MannyRG/challenge-api/README.md

 You're free to implement the API using any database, let it be SQL, NoSQL, JSON, CSV, etc; the goal is to meet the above requirements.
 A frontend UI is not required.

+Some [considerations](https://restfulapi.net) when designing the API.

+## Bonuses
+- Validations and error-handlings.
+- Update and/or delete a reference.
+- Serverless implementation.

 ## To get started:
 1. Fork or clone this repo.
 2. Implement your code.